bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 2. The field type over which you want to execute queries has to be a `Long` or `Int`.

-When you execute the command (`quick topic ...`), a request is sent to the manager, which prepares the deployment of a Range Mirror called `purchase-range`.
+When you execute the command (`quick topic ...`), a request is sent to the manager, which prepares the deployment of a Range Mirror called `rating-range`.
 This mirror creates two indexes:
-1. Range Index over the topic key (here the `userId`) and `timestamp`.
+1. Range Index over the topic key (here the `userId`) and `rating`.
 2. Point Index only over the topic key (`userId`). <br />
    Range Processor for Mirrors section provides more details about these indices.